Act of War: Direct Action Game Cover

 • “It tells a thrilling story of power, politics, and terror of a possible near future due to the energy crisis.”

-• “The plot is delivered by actors fresh off the back page of Craigslist in some of the most cringe-worthy and poorly written FMV imaginable.”
+• “Also, even that aside - which, whoof, good luck with that if you care about anything resembling sustainability - the plot is delivered by actors fresh off the back page of Craigslist in some of the most cringe-worthy and poorly written FMV imaginable.”

 • “The story is pretty bad, but this is an RTS, not an RPG; the acting from the various cutscene actors was actually terrible.”

-The gameplay is characterized as a solid blend of casual and hardcore real-time strategy elements, featuring base-building, unit deployment, and unique mechanics like garrisoning and resource management through POWs and oil fields.
-While it draws inspiration from classic titles like Command & Conquer, it offers a mix of ambition and nostalgia with its live-action cutscenes and a somewhat quirky narrative.
-Overall, players find the gameplay enjoyable, though some mechanics may feel unpolished or require excessive micromanagement.
+The gameplay is characterized as an engaging blend of casual and hardcore real-time strategy elements, featuring base-building, unit deployment, and unique mechanics like garrisoning troops and resource management through finite sources.
+While it draws inspiration from classic titles like Command & Conquer, it lacks standout features that differentiate it from its peers, though it offers solid mechanics and enjoyable challenges.
+Overall, players appreciate the ambition behind the game, despite some minor flaws and a reliance on familiar gameplay tropes.

 • “Excellent real-time strategy gameplay.”